Triobo/tfw/README.md

 - [ ] View preferences (width, order of columns)
 - [ ] Allow editing of simple cells
-- [ ] Implement server parameter t - name of table
 - [ ] Implement server actions - load (all rows), new (add new row, return ID), write (edit 1 cell - special for order), watch (long polling), delete (row)
-- [ ] Implement "child" tables (e.g. link from list of releases to list of articles in a release) - add callback(s)

 * [.dynamicTableClass](#tfw.dynamicTableClass)